OPIN-Smart-Home/OPIN-JetsonNano-public/README.md

 ---
 ---

-# For Developers
+# For Developer
 This section provides guidelines for developers looking to contribute to the OPIN Smart Home system.
-It's recommended to pay attention on [For Users](#for-users) section.
+It's recommended to pay attention on [For User](#for-user) section.

 ## Installation
 This section is intended for a new or freshly purchased Jetson Nano that has not yet been set up.